 IN THE MODERN WORLD

-We were born in the latter part of it; still, what has the “Modern World” been about?
+What has the “Modern World” been about?
 Arts and Humanities exist to help us put some perspective on our world: in this course, the past century and the world that bred us.

 The last century in the mind of your average dolt boils down to Nazis and computers.
 If this were apt, then woe to the idea of humanity.
 This is not a history course.
 It has more to do with critical thinking and experiencing than about factoids, dates, or Wikipedia-like information — all fairly worthless.
 Fortunately, much was happening in the arts throughout the last 100 years, including some attempts to gain perspective on machinery, technology, and dehumanization.
 This Humanities course is designed to acquaint you better with the human, thoughtful, and innovative side to life through literature, music, art, architecture, film, fashion, and other accomplishments of the so-called modern period and up to the present.